ltalal/image_rebase/README.md

 ### Limitations

 * Docker Registry authentication is not supported
-* Support for Dockerfile commands for rebasing images is limited.
+* Support for Dockerfile commands is limited for images being rebased.
 However these limitations do not apply to base images - only to images that are derived from them.
 List of currently supported commands:
     * CMD
     * ENTRYPOINT